What is the difference between 2FA Two-Factor Authentication and MFA Multifactor?

 ESTABLISHES USER CONFIDENCE

-Verify the identity of all users before granting access to corporate applications and resources and verify that they have an identity that can be trusted.
+Verifies the identity of all users before granting access to corporate applications and resources and verifies that they have an identity that can be trusted.
 It does this in seconds to protect any device from malicious access.

 -